-Interest payment dates and of each year, commencing , 2011.
+Interest payment dates May 1 and November 1 of each year, commencing May 1, 2011 in the case of the 2015 other unsecured, senior indebtedness.

-Ranking The notes will be unsecured obligations of the Company and will rank equally with all of our other unsecured, senior indebtedness.
 At June 30, 2010, we had approximately \$599 million of indebtedness outstanding on a consolidated basis, approximately \$100 million of which is subsidiary indebtedness.
 This subsidiary indebtedness is structurally senior to the notes.